nickrinaldi88/Blackjack/README.md

 # Blackjack
-A Blackjack game programmed in Python
+A simple Blackjack game programmed in Python